dbashford/mimosa-testem-require/README.md

 * `npm install -g phantomjs` (If you are on Windows, this will not install phantomjs properly.
 You will need to [download phantomjs from the site](http://phantomjs.org/download.html) and add the executable to your `PATH`)
 * Add `'testem-require'` to your list of modules.
 Mimosa will install the module for you when you start up.
 * Write tests!
-By default `testem-require` considers any file compiled/copied to `watch.compiledDir` that ends with `_spec.js` a test.
+By default `testem-require` considers any file compiled/copied to `watch.compiledDir` that ends with `-spec.js` or `_spec.js` a test.
 Code your specs in `watch.sourceDir` and you can code it in CoffeeScript, LiveScript, whatever.
 Mimosa will treat it like any other piece of CoffeeScript.

 ## Functionality